 Muscle Pain When You Exercise Too Much

-For this reason, the World Health Organization (WHO) recommends that adults do at least 150 minutes of moderate intensity aerobic exercise per week.
-Otherwise, you can do 75 minutes of high-intensity exercise per week to strengthen the main muscle groups.
+The World Health Organization (WHO) recommends that adults practice at least 150 minutes of moderate-intensity aerobic physical activity per week.
+Or else, they can perform 75 minutes of high vigor each week to strengthen large muscle groups.

 You might like: 7 Foods to Help Define Your Muscles